EuropePMC/Annotations-API/README.md

 </pre>

 In order to get this library it is necessary to download the [MongoDB Layer][3] component.
-The mongoDB database from where to read the data is specified in the property mongoDBUrl of the relative property file inside the folder src/main/resources.
+The MongoDB database from where to read the data is specified in the property mongoDBUrl of the appropriate property file inside the folder src/main/resources.
 You can determine how to choose the property file to load in the class uk.ac.ebi.scilite.controller.AnnotationsAPIWebApplication.
-This class is also the entry point of the entire application.
+This class is the entry point of the entire application as well.
 The value of the property mongoDBUrl will need to reflect one of the values of the enum MONGODB_URL defined in the class uk.ac.ebi.literature.mongodb.dao.ICrudDAO of the MongoDB Layer component.
-To see how this value will be translated to a specific mongoDB server address, see details of the MongoDB Layer component ReadME file.
+To see how this value will be translated to a specific MongoDB server address, see details of the MongoDB Layer component README file.
-The Europe PMC Annotations API is expecting that the documents inside the mongoDB database collection annotationsApi will have the following structure
+<br/>The Europe PMC Annotations API is expecting that the documents inside the MongoDB database collection annotationsApi will have the following structure

 <pre>
 {